On this page

-Once a scenario has been executed, you can by default display information about which data were processed by modules in the scenario.
+Once a scenario has been executed, you can by default display information about which data was processed by modules in the scenario.
 If you do not want this information to be stored, enable the Data is confidential option.

-Besides, when executing a scenario, it can happen that one of the modules encounters a file that is larger than the maximum allowed size.
+Beyond that, when executing a scenario, it can happen that one of the modules encounters a file that is larger than the maximum allowed size.
 In this case, Integromat proceeds in accordance with the setting of the Enable data loss option and a warning message will be shown.

 Defines the maximum number of cycles allowed during the execution of a scenario.